rust-lang/reference/src/expressions.md

 A `while let` loop is semantically identical to a `while` loop but in place of a condition expression it expects `let` statement with a refutable pattern.
-If the value of the expression on the right hand side of the `let` statement matches the pattern, the loop body block executes and control returns to the pattern matching statement.
+If the value of the expression on the right hand side of the `let` statement matches the pattern, the loop body block executes then control returns to the pattern matching statement.
 Otherwise, the while expression completes.

 ## `return` expressions